 - receive a larger distribution from the estate than the will provides for if it doesn’t provide enough.

 It is important to understand which assets and liabilities make up the deceased’s estate to get a clearer picture of what you’re potentially entitled to.
 However, this can sometimes be made challenging, when other beneficiaries may be acting suspiciously or intentionally keeping you out of the loop.

-If someone else is administering an estate in a questionable or secretive way, you will probably require legal assistance to ensure that your rights are protected.
-But for now, here’s what you need to know about your rights as a beneficiary in a will or an estate:.
+If someone else is administering an estate in a questionable or secretive way, you will probably require legal assistance from an estate litigation lawyer to ensure that your rights are protected.
+But for now, here’s what you need to know about your rights as a beneficiary in a will or an estate.